François Texier

-François Texier (born 17 January 1849 in L'Île-Saint-Denis, died after 1913) was a French sailor who represented his country at the 1900 Summer Olympics in Meulan, France.
+François Texier (17 January 1848 - 24 January 1930) was a French sailor who represented his country at the 1900 Summer Olympics in Meulan, France.
 With crew members Auguste Texier, Jean-Baptiste Charcot and Robert Linzeler Texier as helmsman took the 2nd place in first race of the 0 to 0.5 ton and finished 2nd in the second race.
 With Auguste Texier he finished 8th in the 0.5 to 1 ton.
 Also with Texier he took part in the 1 to 2 ton.
 They finished 7th in the first race and 6th in the second race.
+He was born in L'Île-Saint-Denis.